silverbulletmd/silverbullet-pub/README.md

 # Silver Bullet Pub
-SilverBullet Pub is a simple tool to _publish_ a a subset of your [SilverBullet](https://silverbullet.md) space as a static website.
-This repository itself is published to [pub.silverbullet.md](https://publish.silverbullet.md) using _Pub_ combined with [Netlify](https://netlify.com/).
+SilverBullet Pub is a simple tool to publish a a subset of your [SilverBullet](https://silverbullet.md) space as a static website.
 **Note:** this is still experimental, use at your own risk.

 SilverBullet Pub publishes a subset of a space in two formats: